knangcas/SpringbootFlashcards/README.md

 ```

 This will run the tomcat server for the RESTful API for the app.
-From here, you can navigate to index.html
+From here, you can navigate to index.html in the webpage directory.

  ### Screenshots